apollographql/apollo-server/docs/source/integrations/building-integrations.md

 user's `context` function.

-The first two `expressMiddleware` definitions are the permitted signatures, while the third is the actual implementation (omitted for now):
+The first two `expressMiddleware` definitions are the permitted signatures, while the third is the actual implementation:

 ```ts
 interface ExpressMiddlewareOptions<TContext extends BaseContext> {